Sara's Story

 Warning - this story does make reference to general categories of trigger sounds.

-Sara has a book coming out at the end of 2024/beginning of 2025 in which she will share her insights and strategies for finding freedom from misophonia in greater depth.
+Sara has a book coming out spring of 2025, Demystifying Misophonia, in which she shares her insights and strategies for finding freedom from Misophonia in greater depth.

 Before finding relief, I had anticipatory anxiety prior to entering situations where triggering might occur.
 Once in those settings, triggers were at the forefront of my mind.
 When triggering occurred, I would have a strong urge to get away from the trigger or to stop it.
 This was accompanied by intense anger or disgust, muscle tension, and uncomfortable body sensations, most typically the sensation of wanting to crawl out of my own skin.
 In essence, triggers would hijack both my mind and body.

 Nowadays, I can be around those same triggers and trigger people without experiencing anything I just described.
 Ninety-five percent of the time, I don't even notice my former triggers when they’re present.
 The only scenario where my brain can become focused on and my body somewhat activated by past triggers is when I find myself in a confined space (like a car), feeling stressed about something else (such as running late), and there's no end in sight with the trigger (like with gum chewing).
-However, I approach it with agency and self-compassion, understanding my experience in the context of heightened mirroring (a genetic strength and challenge) and my lower brain trying to protect me.
+However, I approach it with agency and self-compassion, understanding my experience not as something “random,” but rather as part of the larger context (including being a Highly Sensitive Person).

 The journey to this point wasn't straightforward.
 Over the years, I sought help from various therapists and professionals.
 While most had never heard of misophonia, they did equip me with tools to manage and improve other aspects of my life—such as setting boundaries, practicing self-compassion, and learning relaxation techniques.
 Mindfulness meditation became a cornerstone of my daily routine, after taking Jon Kabat-Zinn’s 8-week Mindfulness-Based Stress Reduction Course in my early 30’s.